Consumer Driven Health Plan with Health Savings Account

-Those eligible for this plan due to the Affordable Care Act (ACA), please review the following documentation on premium rates and contribution amounts:
+Those eligible for this plan due to the Affordable Care Act (ACA), please review the following for premium rates and contribution amounts:

 About the Consumer Driven Health Plan

 While you pay a deductible ($2,000/single and $4,000/family for in-network coverage, or $4,000/single and $8,000/family for out-of-network coverage) first before the plan pays medical and prescription benefits, preventive care and certain generic medications for chronic conditions (asthma, cholesterol, diabetes, and anti-hypertensives) are 100% covered with no deductible or co-pays when using an in-network provider.

 The plan limits the maximum amount of expenses you pay for any covered services to $3,000/single and $6,000/family using in-network providers ($6,000/single and $12,000/family using out-of-network providers).
 After expenses reach this amount, you do not have to pay for any other health care costs, including prescription drugs.

 The CDHP is administered by Blue Cross Blue Shield of Michigan.